-Plastic pollution is a well-known problem worldwide, and is still growing.
-It negatively affects humans and wildlife through animal death, groundwater pollution and incorporation of micro plastics in our digestive system.
+Plastic pollution is a well-known problem worldwide and is still growing.
+It negatively affects humans and wildlife through animal death, groundwater pollution, and the incorporation of microplastics in our digestive system.
 There are many initiatives focusing on reducing the negative effects of plastic pollution, but the amount of plastic consumed and the subsequent pollution is still increasing every year.
-Additionally, in the current COVID-19 pandemic the dependency on single-use plastics has increased exponentially.
+Additionally, during the COVID-19 pandemic, the dependency on single-use plastics has increased exponentially.

 Discrete near-infrared spectroscopy makes it possible to identify over 75% of all plastic used in everyday life.
 Therefore, it became my mission to make this technology accessible to recyclers in low and middle-income countries.